Ransom H. Gillet: Biography

 Gillet was born in New Lebanon, New York on January 27, 1800, the son of John and Lucy Gillet.
 He pursued an academic course, then studied law with Silas Wright in Canton, New York.

 He was admitted to the bar in 1822 and commenced practice in Ogdensburg, New York.
 Active in the New York State Militia from 1827 to 1837, Gillet attained the rank major as inspector of the 49th Brigade.
 From 1830 to 1833 Gillet served as Ogdensburg's postmaster.
 He was a delegate to the 1832 Democratic National Convention.

+Congress

 Gillet was elected as a Jacksonian to the Twenty-third and Twenty-fourth Congresses (March 4, 1833 – March 3, 1837).
 He was not a candidate for re-nomination in 1836.

+Federal appointments

 Gillet served as a federal commissioner to negotiate with New York's Indian tribes from 1837 to 1839.
 He was a delegate to the 1840 Democratic National Convention.

 On April 1, 1845 Gillet was appointed Register of the United States Treasury and he served until May 27, 1847, when he was appointed Solicitor of the United States Treasury.
 He continued as solicitor until October 31, 1849.
 In 1855, Gillet was appointed Assistant United States Attorney General and he served from 1855 to 1858.
 In 1858, he was appointed Solicitor of the U.S. Court of Claims, and he served until 1861.